davidpolaniaac/polallel/README.md

 There are other helper functions

 - parallelAllRequired: all executions in parallel must be successful otherwise it will fail
+- rxAsyncParallelAll: all execution using reactive extension with asynchronous return
+- rxAsyncParallel: execution using reactive extension with asynchronous return

 ```
 USAGE